BrianC9/TA-ReactCats/Readme.md

 - Retrieve a random fact from the first API ✅
 - Keep the first two words from the response ✅
 - Retrieve an imagen from the second API ✅
-- Create a button to show another random image and fact
+- Create a button to show another random image and fact✅
+- Create a e2e test ✅

 ## Tech Stack